Listeners represent the entry point of an Undertow application. All incoming requests will come through a listener, and

 The default max entity size when using the Multipart parser.
 This will generally be larger than

 MAX_ENTITY_SIZE.
-Having a seperate setting for this allows for large files to be uploaded, while limiting the size of other requests.
+Having a separate setting for this allows for large files to be uploaded, while limiting the size of other requests.

 The maximum number of query parameters that are permitted in a request.
 If a client sends more than this number the connection will be closed.
 This limit is necessary to protect against hash based denial of service attacks.
 Defaults to 1000.